devsbranch/sms-survey-dashboard/README.md

 # SMS SURVEY DASHBOARD

-A service to monitoring sms survey projects as well as reporting.
+A service to monitoring sms survey as well as reporting.

 The Latest source code is available at [https://github.com/Digital-Prophets/sms-survey-dashboard](https://github.com/Digital-Prophets/sms-survey-dashboard)